 I've heard that sundowning may happen with dementia.
 What is sundowning and how is it treated?

-The term "sundowning" refers to a state of confusion at the end of the day and into the night.
+The term "sundowning" refers to a state of confusion occurring in the late afternoon and spanning into the night.
 Sundowning can cause a variety of behaviors, such as confusion, anxiety, aggression or ignoring directions.
 Sundowning can also lead to pacing or wandering.

 Sundowning isn't a disease, but a group of symptoms that occur at a specific time of the day that may affect people with dementia, such as Alzheimer's disease.
 The exact cause of this behavior is unknown.

 - Difficulty separating reality from dreams

 - Presence of an infection such as urinary tract infection

 Tips for reducing sundowning:

 - Try to maintain a predictable routine for bedtime, waking, meals and activities.